7 Ways Obesity is Killing Your Pet

 2. Joint Disease

 Obese pets are under pressure in more than one way; all that extra tissue weighs heavily on joints and ligaments, increasing the risk of injury and degenerative disease.
-Senior dogs and cats are especially susceptible to developing diseases of the joints, as their cartilage is already weakened by age.
-Osteoarthritis is one of these conditions, caused by a decrease of cartilage that results in bone on bone contact within joints.
-Extremely painful for pets, arthritis can rarely be cured but is manageable through a combination of surgery, medication and physical therapy.
+Senior dogs and cats are especially susceptible to developing joint diseases, as their cartilage is already weakened by age.
+Osteoarthritis is one of these conditions, caused by a decrease of cartilage that results in painful bone-on-bone contact within joints.
+Extremely painful for pets, arthritis is not curable but is manageable through a combination of surgery, medication and physical therapy.

 Symptoms of diabetes in dogs and cats include excessive thirst and urination, decreased appetite, weight loss, lethargy and vomiting.
 Depression can even result in some pets if diabetes is left untreated, as can cataracts and kidney disease.
-A prescription diet is typically required as part of diabetes management; insulin injections may be necessary if your vet finds your pet’s levels are too low or inconsistent.
+A prescription diet and insulin are typically required as part of diabetes management to keep blood sugar levels in the normal range.

 The effects of obesity in pets are far-reaching and impact every part of a dog or cat’s life.
 Exercise becomes difficult and breathing labored as lung capacity decreases and the diaphragm is pressured by excess fat.
 The bigger the body, the more oxygen it needs, placing the lungs under increased demand.
 Brachycephalic, or flat-faced, breeds – such as Pugs, Persians and French Bulldogs – may find breathing restricted even more with weight gain.

 Studies in both humans and animals have demonstrated that obesity leads to reduced immune function, making individuals more susceptible to infection.
 The Obesity Action Coalition posits this is due to poor diet and lack of exercise and even theorizes that obesity might make vaccines less effective.
-If your pet is constantly sick with the common cold or other infections, talk to your vet about immune-boosting supplements while you tackle shedding pounds with your pet.
+If your pet is constantly sick with the common cold or other infections, talk to your vet about strengthening your pet’s immune system while you tackle shedding pounds with your pet.

 All of the previously discussed risks for obese pets are heightened when it’s time to go under the knife.
 Cardiovascular and respiratory systems are already stressed from supplying super-sized systems; introducing anesthesia as an extra stressor places obese pets at an increased risk during surgery.
 Anesthesia is metabolized through the body’s fat stores; because of this, obese pets are more difficult to dose and take longer to wake up afterwards.
 Often vets are forced to tell pet parents that the risk of surgery is higher than the medical condition itself, thanks to the animal’s extreme weight.
 Additional anesthesia, as well as extra staff to monitor an obese pet, can also drive up the cost of common surgeries for pet parents.